CliMA/Oceananigans.jl/docs/src/numerical_implementation/boundary_conditions.md

 ## Open boundary conditions

 Open boundary conditions directly specify the value of the halo points.
-Typically this is used to impose no penitration boundary conditions, i.e. setting wall normal velocity components on to zero on the boundary.
+Typically this is used to impose no penetration boundary conditions, i.e. setting wall normal velocity components on to zero on the boundary.

-The nuance here is that open boundaries behave differently for fields on face points in the boundary direction due to the [staggere grid](@ref finite_volume).
+The nuance here is that open boundaries behave differently for fields on face points in the boundary direction due to the [staggered grid](@ref finite_volume).
 For example, the u-component of velocity lies on `(Face, Center, Center)` points so for open `west` or `east` boundaries the point specified by the boundary condition is the point lying on the boundary, where as for a tracer on `(Center, Center, Center)` points the open boundary condition specifies a point outside